Abhishek-US1996/blog/README.md

 4) easy to customise to your database
 5) simply can change database details in "config.php"

-Admin panel coming soon with login syste in next version
+Admin panel coming soon with login system will be aadded in next version